Poolish

 | Reduced mixing | Pre-fermented flour needs less mechanical development | Less time in the mixer, lower risk of over-mixing |

 The trade-off is time.
 A poolish adds 8 to 16 hours of planning.
-But most of that time is hands-off — the yeast does the work while you sleep.
+But most of that time is hands-off: the yeast does the work while you sleep.
+I started using poolish for my pizza dough about two years ago, and the flavor difference compared to a straight dough was obvious from the first batch.
+The crust had a subtle sweetness and wheaty depth that no amount of extra fermentation in a direct dough could match.

 Poolish formula